-Bus Riders- At 3:15, a designated teacher will come to each class to pick up any students on her "bus list" and walk them to the bus.
-Students will need to have their tag with bus number on their backpack at all times.
-The teacher will wait with the students for the bus to ensure that each student boards the correct bus.
+Bus Riders - At 3:15, a designated teacher will come to each class to pick up any students on the "bus list" and walk them to the bus.
+Students will always need to have their Bus tag with bus number on their backpack.
+Please do not remove the bus tag.
+Staff will wait with the students for the bus to ensure that each student boards.